abraham-leal/ccloud-schema-exporter/README.md

 This app supports two modes: `batchExport` and `sync`

 - `batchExport` will do a one time migration between schema registries, then it will reset the destination registry to `READWRTIE` mode.
-- `sync` will continuously sync newly registered schemas into the destination registry
+- `sync` will continuously sync newly registered schemas into the destination registry.
+- `getLocalCopy` will fetch and write local copies of Schema Registry's Schemas.

 If you are looking to migrate schemas between On-Prem and Confluent Cloud, check out [Confluent Replicator](https://docs.confluent.io/current/connect/kafka-connect-replicator/index.html).